 In fact the additional 50000 benefit available under section 80CCD(1B) is over and above 80C limit.

 Taxation of National Pension System – NPS on Maturity

 With the latest changes introduced, the entire 60% of the corpus fund allowed for withdrawal is tax-free.
 Further to add 40% of the fund which is converted into an annuity also will be exempt from income tax.

 But the annuity received will be taxed as in case of all other pensions based on the Income Tax slab of the individual for that particular year.

 Withdrawal from National Pension System – NPS

-In the final analysis, National Pension System has its advantages like income tax benefits for contributions, employer contribution etc. At the same time low liquidity and the taxation of maturity returns and annuity portion takes the lustre out of this product.
+In the final analysis, the National Pension System has its advantages like income tax benefits for contributions, employer contribution etc. Now the government has allowed income tax exemption for the entire lump sum amount withdrawn at the time of maturity.